rusefi/rusefi_documentation/Hardware/Hardware.md

 A: There is no single right answer.
 It really depends on what kind of electrical signal is your tachometer expecting.
 Is it low-side driven? +5v logic signal driven? +12v logic signal driven?

-Q: What are these four LEDs?
+Q: What are these four status LEDs close to main processor?

 A: Many rusEFI boards have four status LEDs.
 All four LEDs blink on start-up just to confirm life.